setiQuest/ML4SETI/GettingStarted.md

 # Getting Started

-### Sign Up for IBM Data Science Experience
+The following tutorials show you how to get start with retrieving and analyzing the SETI data for the hackathon and code challenge.
+We've used Jupyter Python 2.7 notebooks to create these tutorials.
+They were written using [IBM Data Science Experience (DSX)](https://datascience.ibm.com).
+Some of the tutorials use Apache Spark as well (which is provided by DSX).

-The fastest way to get started, and the best experience, will be if you work from within IBM Data Science Experience (DSX).
-Go to https://datascience.ibm.com to sign up for an account.
-When you sign up, an IBM Bluemix account will also be created for you (with the same credentials).
+However, you don't need IBM DSX to get the data and analyze it.
+If you do use a DSX account, the tutorials below will work well in that environment with little configuration needed.
+A DSX account will provide you with a Spark kernel and Jupyter notebook to get you up and running quickly.

 ### Tutorials

-From IBM DSX, you can begin to access the data by running the introductory notebooks.
 One thing to note: use Python 2.7 instead of Python 3.5.
 The `ibmseti` package only installs on 2.x at the moment.

   * [Step 1: Get Data](tutorials/Step_1_Get_Data.ipynb)
   * [Step 2: Reading Data and Creating Spectrogram](tutorials/Step_2_reading_SETI_code_challenge_data.ipynb)